 Reported EBITDA: Reported EBITDA is calculated on the basis of EBITDA, adjusted for financial income, the stock option appreciation rights plan, lease interest, other financial expenses, variation in the fair value of financial instruments, exchange differences, impairment and profit /loss on disposals of financial instruments and the results of equity-method companies.
-The purpose of reported EBITDA is to present a true and fair view of the Group's business earnings or losses.
+The purpose of reported EBITDA is to present the Group's business earnings or losses.
 Reported EBITDA excludes non-cash variables which may vary significantly depending on the accounting policies applied.
-Amortisation/ depreciation is a non-monetary variable and therefore of limited interest to investors.
+Amortisation/depreciation is a non-monetary variable and therefore of limited interest to investors.